gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API-?.md

 layout: default
 published: true
 ---
-This is the first API that I've written, and the following is me trying to make stuff simple for you so that you can break it and then learn.
+This is the first API that I've written, and coming up next is me attempting to make stuff basic for you with the goal that you can break it and then learn.
-The way I define stuff is just to make you comfortable with it.
-If you find something complicated, [GOOGLE IT](www.google.com) or you can always reach me.
+The manner in which I characterize stuff is simply to make you alright with it.
+In you find something confusing, [GOOGLE IT](www.google.com) or you can always reach me.
 Let's make mistakes and then learn.

-***My way is not the ~~right~~ way, but it works.***
+***My way is not the ~~right~~ way, yet it works.***

 ### What you will build
 -  You will build a simple weather API which gives current weather
 -  Later we'll add frontend to it because the terminal is intimidating for me.
 (Haha)

 ### What you need